9 min. to read.

-These and other phrases like them are impossible to avoid these days.
-You’ve heard them, right?
-I know that unity is beautiful but is it really how we move forward?
+You’ve heard these messages, right?
+I know that unity is beautiful, but is it really how we move forward?
 Is unity the way of Jesus?

-Love is the way of Jesus, and love doesn’t always mean unity.
+With certainty, I can say that the way of Jesus is love.
+If love is our way, we have to be clear: love doesn’t always mean unity.
 Not sure what I mean?
 Here’s the long answer.

 When the Apostle Paul gave us that stunning working definition of love, he suggested ways love can be seen in our attitude.
 Love is patient and kind, not boastful, arrogant, or rude.
 It’s not self-seeking, irritable, or resentful.
 It bears all things, hopes, and perseveres.
 These are the practical out-workings of God’s love lived out in our relationships.
 Now consider how we use the word unity.
 It comes up when people have deep disagreements, and resolution isn’t simple.
 Often the call for unity goes out when emotions run hot and compromise seems less and less possible.